Willow Grove Cultural Commons

 Moco Underground Writers Workshop

 “When I first visited Sandy Spring Museum some eleven years ago, I immediately recognized the potential for something bigger.
 As a writer, I saw a growing need for a public gathering space to focus not just on learning about or preserving our history but also where all could explore our common humanity through artistic and cultural experiences.
-Therefore, seeing the new Cultural Heritage Hub taking shape now is tremendously exciting.
+Therefore, seeing the new Willow Grove Cultural Commons taking shape now is tremendously exciting.
 I'm already imagining the rich, meaningful, illuminating experiences that will take place there for years to come.
 I look forward to seeing you there soon.”

 Suteera Nagavajara